gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Before sending the Join Response, the Group Manager should verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.

-Further security considerations are inherited from {{I-D.ietf-ace-key-groupcomm}}, the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, and the specific profile of ACE signalled by the AS, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
+Further security considerations are inherited from {{I-D.ietf-ace-key-groupcomm}}, the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, and the specific transport profile of ACE signalled by the AS, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.

 # IANA Considerations {#sec-iana}